Banque Ville-Marie: William Weir's takeover (1881-1899)

 The note circulation was also increased to finance the bank's operations, even above legal limits.
 The bank was ordered to reduce note circulation by the Department of Justice, but the note circulation was simply underreported.

-The government exerciced practically no control over the bank, which regularly and knowingly made false reports.
+The government exercised practically no control over the bank, which regularly and knowingly made false reports.
 The bank illegally traded its own stock with the government's full knowledge, and bank funds were gambled in bucket shops.
 In 1892, the bank illegally reduced its capital without the government's autorization.

 Despite making large amounts of loans, the Banque Ville-Marie made low profits due to the often dubious nature of these loans - yet also paid high dividends.
-The bank's reserve funds never exceeded 20,000$ and it could not write off bad debts.
+The bank's reserve funds never exceeded $20,000 and it could not write off bad debts.

 Second suspension and dissolution (1898-1899)

 The Banque Ville-Marie depended on deposits, which Weir bragged were all lent out.
-When it was reported by the press that a bank official had stolen 58,000$ from the bank, depositors queued to withdraw funds and the bank closed its doorson 25 July 1899.
-After its failure, the press emphasized its englishness to maintain confidence in French Canadian banks.
+When it was reported by the press that a bank official had stolen $58,000 from the bank, depositors queued to withdraw funds and the bank closed its doorson 25 July 1899.
+After its failure, the press emphasized its Englishness to maintain confidence in French Canadian banks.
 Indeed, the bank's president, general manager and board of directors were all English Canadians by 1899.
-Customers felt betrayed that the bank's name had hidden its englishness and that the government allowed the bank to continue operations despite its suspicious affairs.
+Customers felt betrayed that the bank's name had hidden its Englishness and that the government allowed the bank to continue operations despite its suspicious affairs.
 The liquidation of the bank was completed in 1905, and depositors were given 17 cents for each dollar given to the bank.
 Its outstanding note circulation was redeemed.
 Weir and others were prosecuted with theft and making fraudulent returns.